 The printable also has movable numbers.
 This is a nice approach for emergent mathematicians who need counters and practice with addition.
 The counters are placed in such a way as to allow a child at the counting stage to subitize, which is required before being able to count on for actual adding.
 This helps children work toward learning number conservation.
 I used the all red option in the photo below, but there is a red/white option included.

 The next picture shows the Montessori-inspired pages included in this freebie.
-The movable alphabet blue-and-red-Montessori-letters printable is free, and opens in the password protected Montessori page (free to join, the password is sent on the first of the month in the newsletter).
+The movable alphabet blue-and-red-Montessori-letters printable is free and opens on the free eMember page.
+Just sign up on this page (click free to remove payment options).
+No newsletter subscription is required.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.